Create Reusable Subcomponents by Using Atomic Subcharts

 If you do not use atomic subcharts, you generate code for an entire model in one file.
 To find code for a specific part of the chart, you have to look through the entire file.

 In contrast, you can specify that the code for an atomic subchart appears in a separate file.
 This method of code generation enables unit testing for a specific part of a chart.
 You avoid searching through unrelated code and focus only on the code that interests you.
-For more information, see Generate Reusable Code.
+For more information, see Generate Separate Code for an Atomic Subchart.